folio-org/docs/content/en/docs/Settings/Settings_acquisition_units/Settings_acquisition_units.md

 *   Organizations

 Note: Restricting the actions of users based on acquisition units is not fully functional in the following apps: Finance and Receiving.
 However, you can still add acquisition units to records within those apps.

+## Permissions

+In order to interact with acquisition units settings, a user needs to be assigned the following permission:

+*   **Settings (acquisition units): Can view, edit, create and delete settings.** This permission allows you to manage acquisition unit settings.

+Note: This is the only permission available for acquisition unit settings.
+You can assign permissions to users in the Users app.

 ## Creating an acquisition unit